Step-by-step guide. Where to paste G-XXXXXXX code? GTM vs direct integration. Consent Mode v2, Server-Side Tracking, and GDPR compliance.

 5.00 /5 - (26 votes )

-Last verified: March 1, 2026
+Last verified: May 1, 2026

 Analytics is the foundation of every digital strategy.
 But the way to add Google Analytics to WordPress has changed dramatically over the years.
 We used to paste a simple _gaq.push script.
 Today, in the era of GA4, GDPR, and Consent Mode v2, things are significantly more complex.

+Learn more about WordPress development services at WPPoland.
 This guide will walk you through all GA4 integration methods with WordPress, from the simplest to the most advanced, including legal requirements and 2026 best practices.

-Part 1: Plugin method (for beginners)
+#Part 1: Plugin method (for beginners)

 If you don’t want to mess with code, use a plugin.
 It’s the simplest method but has limitations.

-Site kit by Google (official plugin)
+#Site kit by Google (official plugin)

 Pros: